|

 of the work.

-kept rolled in boxes and taken out only on
+rolled in boxes and taken out only on special

-in their boxes to be kept away from sun light
+their boxes to be kept away from sun light and

-and air.
-It has been known for a long time that
+air.
+It has been known for a long time that sun

 hand, in Ameria, we are used to displaying arts